National parks preserve landscapes with centuries of history. Sometimes beauty is in the remnants of what is no longer there.

 New Jersey Pinelands National Reserve*

-During World War I, the newly developed explosive amatol was mixed with TNT to help stretch limited supplies of the substance.
+During World War I, the newly developed explosive amatol was mixed with TNT to help stretch limited supplies.
 In 1918, after the U.S. entered the war, the government built a munitions plant on 6,000 acres of land in rural New Jersey to create amatol for military-grade weapons.
 The site included housing for more than 10,000 workers, built 2 miles from the factory in case of explosion.
-When the war ended later that year, workers left town, and facilities were demolished within the next several years.
+When the war ended later that year, workers left town, and facilities were demolished.
 An odd twist with the town of Amatol, however, is that it was abandoned twice.
 In 1926, steel magnate Charles Schwab bought part of the land and built a wooden speedway to race stock cars and other vehicles.
 Schwab kept the racetrack open for just two years, then lost interest, eventually selling the wood for lumber.
 Visitors to Amatol today can see concrete remnants of the World War I buildings, as well as the ghostly, overgrown oval where stock cars and motorcycles once raced.
-Note that most of the land is part of the national reserve, but some of the racetrack is on private property; visitors should heed signs to stay on public land when exploring.
+Note that most of the land is part of the national reserve, but some of the racetrack is on private property; visitors should heed signs to stay on public land when exploring and be mindful of hunters when hunting is in season.

 Thurmond, West Virginia